afs202005277/JetpackJoyride/docs/README.md

 **Problem in context**

-Since we are developing a game, we had to think about how to set up the structure and the logic of each component, while keeping in mind the need to make the code modular and easy to reuse.
+Since we are developing a game, we had to think about how to set up the structure and the logic of each component, while keeping in mind the need to separate the data, interface and control to be able to reuse the code and make it more organized and easy to implement.

 **The Pattern**